ishan-bhardwaj/notes/Scala/ZIO/ZIO/Interruptions.md

 - If the fiber has already completed execution by the time it is interrupted, the returned value will be the result of the fiber.
 Otherwise, it will be a failure with `Cause.Interrupt`.

-- We can define some computation on interruption using finalizers (`onInterruption`) -
+- We can define some computation on interruption using finalizer (`onInterruption`) -
 ```
 ZIO.succeed(10).onInterruption("Interrupted!")
 ```